 Our mission is to identify and implement ways of ensuring that everyone is afforded an opportunity to participate fully in the Department of Energy's programs, opportunities, and resources.

 The Department of Energy as a model employer known for its commitment to equal opportunity for all, its cultivation of a high-performing workforce that empowers all its employees to achieve superior results, its promotion of accountability to ourselves, our customers and the American taxpayers, its focus on treating its employees, stakeholders, recipients of financial assistance and members of the public with dignity and respect, and its reputation for upholding all laws.

 The Americans with Disabilities Act of 1990 (ADA) makes it unlawful to discriminate in employment against a qualified individual with a disability.
 The ADA also outlaws discrimination against individuals with disabilities in State and local government services, public accommodations, transportation and telecommunications.
 This part of the law is enforced by the U.S. Equal Employment Opportunity Commission and State and local civil rights enforcement agencies that work with the Commission.

 The Brookhaven Lab Americans with Disabilities Act (ADA) Committee assists the Laboratory by ensuring ADA compliance on new or renovated buildings, coordinating and monitoring accessibility on the BNL site, providing guidance and evaluating efforts to improve access to facilities for the BNL community as well as the public, and identifying and recommending appropriate remedial actions when deficiencies are noted.
-If you have suggestions for improvements to provide better access for individuals with disabilities in any BNL building or facility, contact the ADA Committee or any committee member listed below.
+If you have suggestions for improvements to provide better access for individuals with disabilities in any Brookhaven building or facility, contact any Committee member listed below.